vyapp/vy/INTRO.md

 ### Move cursor to the beginning of the line

 Suppose you are editing the end a line then you decide you need to edit the beginning of the line.
 You could spend some time by moving it character by character but that doesn't sound cool.
-There is a better way.

-Switch to NORMAL mode then press
+Switch to NORMAL mode then press.

     <Key-p>